 - Provolone: I always buy deli sliced provolone cheese when I can.
 I love the freshness and taste!

-- Mortadella: I recommend an imported mortadella from Italy.
+- Mortadella (Optional!): I recommend an imported mortadella from Italy.
 Most Italian grocery stores will have this behind the deli counter.

 - Genoa salami: Genoa salami has delicious texture